Terry Jones (defensive tackle)

-Terry Wayne Jones (born November 8, 1956) is an American former professional football defensive tackle in the National Football League (NFL).
-He played his college football at Alabama under Bear Bryant.
+Terry Wayne Jones (born November 8, 1956) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played his college football for the Alabama Crimson Tide under coach Bear Bryant.
 He played his entire career from 1978 to 1984 for the Green Bay Packers.
 His son, also called Terry Jones, played tight end in the NFL for the Baltimore Ravens and San Francisco 49ers.

-He was Senior Associate Strength and Conditioning Coach (Rehab) for the Alabama Crimson Tide football team until his retirement June 1, 2022.
+He was Senior Associate Strength and Conditioning Coach (Rehab) for the Crimson Tide football team until his retirement June 1, 2022.